 (2) Centers under development and redevelopment are excluded from average base rents.
-As a result, the leases for Paradise Valley Mall and One Westside are excluded for the years ended December 31, 2022, 2021 and 2020.

 (3) The average base rent per square foot on leases executed during the year represents the actual rent paid on a per square foot basis during the first twelve months of the lease.